white logo

 About Ukraine

 In 2021, Ukraine joined the Powering Past Coal Alliance and committed to end coal power by 2035.
 Under the Paris Agreement, the country aims to reduce its emissions by 65% below 1990 levels by 2030.
 The commitment is conditional on international assistance, even though it is classified as a developed country by the UN, and on “stable and predictable trade policy and the absence of restrictions and barriers,” a coded reference to the EU’s proposed carbon tariff on certain imports.
-Its energy market was previously framed as a battle between western investments in renewables and Russian fossil fuel imports.
+Ukraine's biggest private utility, DTEK, also joined the Alliance, adding, however, that it was committing to powering operations without coal by 2040, not 2035.
 Ukraine is a member of the Energy Community Treaty, which requires members to meet the obligations of the Large Combustion Plants Directive.

 Capacity (MW)